dssoc/dssoc.github.io/schedule.md

 ## 14 - Open Lab
 <b><i><font color="#E84E4E">April 18-24</font></i></b>

-(Discuss your final project or any other topic you wish during one-on-one meetings)
+(Discuss your final project or any other topic you wish during one-on-one meetings with Dr. Bail at your regularly scheduled time)

 *Regularly scheduled TA office hours will also be available.*